Gary Dean - Posts

 – A conflict of values

 The sun began to set upon Indonesia's corporatist 'New Order' state starting in the early 1990's.
 Speculation about the presidential succession was rife, mainly due to President Soeharto's increasing age and frailty, and such speculation was especially destabilising and damaging given Indonesia's historical propensity to rather messy changes in leadership.
 Added to this was the ever-increasing seething discontent within the intellectual elite and some sections of Indonesia's small middle class.
 Despite all this, the New Order state itself remained formidable, or at least gave an excellent impression of being so.
 The banning of three weekly news magazines in 1994 marked the end of a short period of relative openness in the media in Indonesia.
-One magazine in particular, Tempo, wielded great influence amongst a section of the urban elite, representing
+One magazine in particular, Tempo, wielded great influence amongst a section of the urban elite, representing values and a worldview w

 …East Asia and the Roots of the Economic Crisis